Ready To Retire!

 How to Calculate Needs in Retirement for Couples and 5 Key Savings Strategies

 Today we dive into the crucial topic of retirement planning for married couples.
-With the challenge of harmonizing two different perspectives on retirement, this episode offers valuable strategies to increase savings and ensure a comfortable retirement… Click here to Download Your FREE “3 Steps” Workbook: https://trunorthwealth.activehosted.com/f/3 What’s included: 3 Steps to Planning an EPIC Retirement Step 1: How will You Spend Your Time?
-Step 2: Identify Your Income & Expenses Step 3: Putting it all Together Start YOUR FREE Financial Plan Today: Now available – FREE ACCESS – to a Financial Planning Tool: Click here: https://bit.ly/GetFinancialPlan Connect with Danette Lowe, CFP® https://linktr.ee/trunorthwealth Visit Our Website: https://www.TruNorthWealth.com We kick off with a discussion on a recent T. Rowe Price study, which benchmarks the ideal savings by age for both single individuals and married couples.
+With the challenge of harmonizing two different perspectives on retirement, this episode offers valuable strategies to increase savings and ensure a comfortable retirement… Click here to Download Your FREE “3 Steps” to Plan an Epic Retirement Worksheet: https://www.trunorthwealth.com/newsletter-signup What’s included: 3 Steps to Planning an EPIC Retirement Step 1: How will You Spend Your Time?
+Step 2: Identify Your Income & Expenses Step 3: Putting it all Together Start YOUR FREE Financial Plan Today: Now available – FREE ACCESS – to a Financial Planning Tool: Click here: https://bit.ly/GetFinancialPlan Connect with Danette Lowe, CFP® https://linktr.ee/trunorthwealth Visit Our Website: https://www.TruNorthWealth.com Episode Summary: We kick off with a discussion on a recent T. Rowe Price study, which benchmarks the ideal savings by age for both single individuals and married couples.
 For instance, at age 55, you should have five times your annual income saved, and by 65, it should be eight and a half times.
 Danette breaks down these figures with real-world examples, providing a clear starting point for retirement planning.
 T. Rowe Price Benchmark Study: https://trowe.com/3vEJiyM IRS Contribution Limits 2024: https://www.irs.gov/newsroom/401k-limit-increases-to-23000-for-2024-ira-limit-rises-to-7000 The episode then guides you through practical steps to assess your financial status, including creating a Statement of Net Worth and analyzing monthly spending.
 Here are 5 Strategies to Maximize Savings for Couples in 2024: Maximize 401k and IRA Contributions: Understanding the impact of the SECURE Act 2.0 on retirement savings.
 Pay Yourself First: Leveraging automatic transfers and incremental savings increases.
 Eliminate High-Interest Debt: Starting with the smallest balances and working up.
 Smart Management of Car Expenses: Sharing a successful strategy for car payments and savings.
 Utilize IRAs Efficiently: Exploring the benefits of spousal and Roth IRAs.
 Each strategy is accompanied by real-life examples and practical advice.
 If you found this episode helpful, please give us a thumbs up.
 For more insights and advice on retirement planning, don't forget to subscribe and join us in the next episode of "Ready to Retire!".
-Follow Us on Facebook: https://www.facebook.com/TruNorthRetirementPlanning About Danette: Professional Journey- As the President and a CERTIFIED FINANCIAL PLANNER™ professional at TruNorth Wealth Management, LLC, I've found my calling in helping pre-retirees confidently navigate the crucial decision of retirement.
+Follow Us on Facebook: https://www.facebook.com/TruNorthRetirementPlanning About Danette: https://tinyurl.com/28pg94tt/ Professional Journey- As the President and a CERTIFIED FINANCIAL PLANNER™ professional at TruNorth Wealth Management, LLC, I've found my calling in helping pre-retirees confidently navigate the crucial decision of retirement.
 Our team is dedicated to guiding family-oriented couples from being net savers to net spenders.
 We invite you to join our extended family and experience the TruNorth Wealth difference.
-Danette Lowe, CFP® Founder – Wealth Advisor TruNorth Wealth Management, LLC 123 W. Nye Lane, Suite 520, Carson City, NV 89706 Connect with Danette @ https://linktr.ee/trunorthwealth This podcast is for informational purposes only.
+Danette Lowe, CFP® Founder – Wealth Advisor TruNorth Wealth Management, LLC 1662 HWY 395 N, Suite 203, Minden, NV 89423 Connect with Danette @ https://linktr.ee/trunorthwealth This podcast is for informational purposes only.
 The situations used herein do not constitute a recommendation as to the suitability of any investment for any person or persons having circumstances similar to those portrayed, and a financial advisor should be consulted for your specific situation.
 Neither Commonwealth Financial Network nor your representative provides tax advice.
 Securities and advisory services offered through Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.

 Tax-Free or Tax-Deferred?
 Roth vs. Traditional IRA, Which is Better? | Ep 28